tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 * Create a new Excel file and save it to your desktop.
 This file will be used to demonstrate how to upload new files.

-* Navigate back to GitHub and click the "Upload files" button.
+* Navigate back to GitHub and click the "Add file" button, then select "Upload files" from the resulting drop down.

   ![upload file](Images/GitDemo_upload.png)